dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/environments/dbt-cloud-environments.md

 To create a new dbt Cloud development environment, navigate to **Deploy** -> **Environments** and then click **Create Environment**.
 Select **Development** as the environment type.

-After setting the `General Settings` as above, there’s nothing more that needs to be done on the environments page.
-Click `Save` to create the environment.
+After setting the **General Settings** as above, there’s nothing more that needs to be done on the environments page.
+Click **Save** to create the environment.

 ### Setting developer credentials

-To use the IDE, each developer will need to set up [personal development credentials](/docs/get-started/develop-in-the-cloud#developer-credentials) to your warehouse connection in their `Profile Settings`.
+To use the IDE, each developer will need to set up [personal development credentials](/docs/get-started/develop-in-the-cloud#developer-credentials) to your warehouse connection in their **Profile Settings**.
 This allows users to set separate target information, as well as maintain individual credentials to connect to your warehouse via the dbt Cloud IDE.

 <Lightbox src="/img/docs/dbt-cloud/refresh-ide/new-environment-fields.png" width="100" height="100" title="Creating a development environment"/>

 ## Create a deployment environment

-To create a new dbt Cloud development environment, navigate to the `Environments` page under the `Deploy` header menu, and click `Create Environment` .
-Select `Deployment` as the environemnt type.
+To create a new dbt Cloud development environment, navigate to **Deploy** -> **Environments** and then click **Create Environment**.
+Select **Deployment** as the environment type.

 ### Semantic Layer